Chocolate Chip Banana Bread Bars (raw, vegan, gluten-free)

 - Remove the top parchment paper and using either a knife or cookie cutter, score the bars into the desired shape.
 Cover with the mesh sheet that comes with the dehydrator (this works perfectly with the Excalibur Dehydrator) and then place the tray on top of that.
 Now flip the tray over, holding on top the bottom parchment paper.
 Still with me?
 Sounds complicated but it’s really easy.
 Once flipped over the batter should now be on the mesh sheet.
 Peel off the parchment paper.

-- Slide the tray into the dehydrator and dehydrate at 105 degrees for approx. 16 hours.
+- Slide the tray into the dehydrator and dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for approx. 16 hours.

 - Store in an air tight container and place in the fridge.
 These will freeze well too.